 USB host

-USB Host refers to a system or hardware capable of controlling and managing USB devices.
+USB host refers to a system or hardware component capable of controlling and managing USB devices.
 It provides power, data transfer, and management functions for connected USB devices such as flash drives, keyboards, and mice.

 cat /proc/bus/input/devices